SAP-samples/btp-showcase-actuals-cap/README.md

+d# Overview

+This project is part of the SAP Business Technology Platform Showcase – Overall end-to-end Demo blog, published at https://blogs.sap.com/2021/01/27/sap-business-technology-platform-showcase-overall-end-to-end-demo/

+This project creates an SAP HANA Deployment Infrastructure (aka HDI) container on SAP HANA Cloud and persist actual sales data originated from an external system in the same SAP Data Warehouse Cloud’s existing persistence area.
+We will show how to provide bi-directional access between SAP Data Warehouse Cloud and SAP HANA Cloud’s managed datasets, and also how to expose SAP HANA Cloud & SAP Data Warehouse Cloud’s artifacts, like a table or a Graphical View, as oData services.

 # Use CAP to consume DWC tables/views and expose HDI tables/views as OData Services

 This project serves an example where we can use a [Cloud Application Programming model (CAP)](https://cap.cloud.sap/docs/about/) to